threecuptea/spark_tutorial_2/README.md

     7. FlghtSample is inspired by https://aws.amazon.com/blogs/aws/new-apache-spark-on-amazon-emr/.
 I used small sample to get the taste of schema & data and validate before move to I do a full-fledge run in EMR.

+    8. MovieLensALSColdStart
+       I mentioned the pitfall of NaN when items used to transform are outside of items used to fit.
+Spark starts to add coldStartStrategy to ALS since 2.2.
+It will drop those entries with NaN if I specify coldStartStrategy = "drop".
+Therefore, I refined codes accordingly.
+Also I explore ALSModel.recommendForAllUsers(numItems) that introduced in 2.2 too which return Rows of (userId: int, recommendations: array<struct<movieId:int,rating:float>>]).
+That requires transformation to human reader form.
+The result from manual unratedMovies and from recommendForAllUsers are very much the same except for one discrepancy.
+Using recommendForAllUsers(numItems) pays the unfront cost for all users, additional operation of filtering by userId and join with movies are minimal.
+It is worthwhile if it is required to provide recommendation for lots of users.

+    9. MovieLensALSColdStartCv (CrossValidator)
+       Apply coldStartStrategy = "drop" too.
+However, I use CrossValidator (10 folds, one of 10 set in terms was chosen as validation set and the rest as training set).
+Let CrossValidator to find the best model.
+CrossValidator has one drawback in addition to time consuming: the best params used in the best model is unknown.
+Therefore, I cannot refit the best param with the whole population.
+The rmse on validation set is very good 0.8111.
+       However, the rmse on test set is not better off than ALS alone does (0.8623 vs. 0.8567).
+It seems to a little overfitting.

 #### Notes regrading to Spark integrated with Hadoop
-    Cloudera latest CDH 5.11.x only works with Spark 1.6.0.
+    Cloudera latest CDH 5.14.x only works with Spark 1.6.0.
 Cloudera Distribution of Apache Spark 2 only works with Cloudera Manager and is distributed as two files: a CSD file and a parcel.
 Follow the instruction on https://www.cloudera.com/documentation/spark2/latest/topics/spark2_installing.html to install them.

-    To get Apache Spark 2.x work with Apache Hadoop in pseudo-distributed mode, we need to install compatible version of hadoop (spark-2.1.1-bin-hadoop2.7 only works with hadoop 2.7).
+    To get Apache Spark 2.x work with Apache Hadoop in pseudo-distributed mode, we need to install compatible version of hadoop (spark-2.2.1-bin-hadoop2.7 only works with hadoop 2.7).
 Follow the instruction http://hadoop.apache.org/docs/r2.7.3/hadoop-project-dist/hadoop-common/SingleCluster.html

         1. I previously already set JAVA_HOME and verified. start-dfs.sh still did not render Java path correctly.